What kinds of water birds can you find in Alaska?

 - Females have brown bodies.
 Look for a dark eyeline and crown on their head.

-Blue-winged Teals are found in shallow wetlands across southern Alaska.
-These water birds get their name from the beautiful blue shoulder patch that is only visible in flight!
+Blue-winged Teals are found in shallow wetlands across Alaska.
+These water birds get their name from the beautiful blue shoulder patch only visible in flight!
 Just as pretty is the green plumage below the blue on the wing.

 Blue-winged Teal Range Map